-As fires continue to ravage parts of Australia, and parts of the country now prepare for floods and severe rainfall, for those of us in the emergency services industry - from front line to the situation room - there is an immediate need to focus on the lessons learnt in order to improve crisis response and recovery
+Australia can be a land of extremes: as fires ravage one community, another must prepare for floods and severe rainfall.
+For those of us in the emergency services industry – from front line to the situation room – there's an imperative to focus on the lessons learnt in order to improve crisis response and recovery

-And whilst we turn our attention to what's next in this phase of recovery, history can often provide valuable insight as we map the best path forward.
-Though there has been exponential technology progression in the past decade, efforts pioneered by agencies like Queensland's Reconstruction Authority (QRA) in 2011 underpin a real best-practice approach - providing lessons learnt to call upon in times like these.
+Though there has been exponential technology progression in the past decade, efforts pioneered by agencies like Queensland's Reconstruction Authority (QRA) in 2011 underpin a real best-practice approach.

 A uniformed approach to recovery